-The Reproductive Rights Activist Service Corps is a paid summer internship program that places undergraduate students from nine Western Massachusetts colleges at reproductive rights and social justice organizations for ten-week internships.
+The Reproductive Rights Activist Service Corps is a paid summer internship program that places undergraduate students at reproductive justice and social justice organizations for ten-week internships.

 The RRASC program defines reproductive justice broadly to include human rights, economic justice, racial equality, queer rights, immigrants' rights, access to health services, and youth empowerment.